 In 2010, CLMPO conducted a Greenhouse Gas Inventory for the Eugene-Springfield Metropolitan Area.
 The region is responsible for an estimated 3.2 million metric tons of GHG emissions per year, which accounts for 4.6% of total state emissions.
-54 The inventory found that the average Eugene household emits 31.9 metric tons of carbon dioxide equivalent annually, a figure that is lower than for households of the Portland Metro area and the United States.
+The inventory found that the average Eugene household emits 31.9 metric tons of carbon dioxide equivalent annually, a figure that is lower than for households of the Portland Metro area and the United States.
 The report attributes relatively lower household footprints to three main factors: abundant sources of hydropower used for clean energy, lower per capita vehicle travel due to local planning efforts to reduce sprawl and encourage transportation options, and lower estimated consumption of goods attributable to lower incomes.
+The inventory groups emissions sources into three broad categories: Transportation, Materials, Energy (Figure 41).